Why I Quit Doing A Morning Gratitude Practice

 I was living in Spain and found myself on a couple of occasions spending 3-4 minutes looking at a bright orange flower.
 Not for any reason.
 Not as a practice.
 I wasn’t really conscious I was doing it to start with.
 I was just absorbed with this thing, I had this warm feeling of just enjoying and appreciating the flower.

 As I look back now, it was very out of character just standing on a street not caring what passers by thought.
-I was just present to this weird and wonderful creation of life.
+As I stood there I felt something in me - I was filled with appreciation for this weird and wonderful creation.

 That was it.
-That was the thing I'd been chasing all along.
+That was the thing I'd been looking for all along.

 Not a grand overwhelming wave of gratitude.
 Just a genuine feeling that was in response to something relatively ordinary.
 It was only after 3 or 4 times of this happening that I clocked what was going on.
 I didn’t try and recreate these moments, but I did say to myself, when they happen, let yourself immerse into the feeling for as long as it lasts.

 When I got back to the UK in early 2021 I noticed I was doing the same thing with the daffodils and snowdrops coming out.
-Once again I hadn’t planned it nor was I trying to manufacture the same experience - I just found myself appreciating them as I went on my daily dog walk.
+Once again I hadn’t planned it nor was I trying to manufacture the same experience - I just found myself appreciating them as I went on my daily dog walk - and these feelings coming up.

 I was curious about these experiences and wondered where else in my life might they be happening.
 Sitting on my favourite green sofa with a warm cup of tea.
 Enjoying the warmth of the sun on my skin.
 The connected feeling when a friend messages you.